Usbac/wolff/README.md

 * **Template**: With the optional template system you can write cleaner code in your views and avoid things like the php tags.

-* **Query builder**: Easql is the small query builder that comes in Wolff which reduces the code repetition and makes easier the process of running queries.
+* **Database**: Wolff has a Database abstraction layer which simplifies the process of running queries and includes some useful functions.

 * **Uploader**: Simplify and optimize the process of uploading files with the uploader system of Wolff.